Install JFrog CLI Plugins

 • <plugin-name>: Plugin name

-• <version>: Desired version with v prefix
+• <version>: Desired version as published in the registry

 For example: